 Through this process, young leaders are taught competencies of leadership so that they are better prepared to assume leadership positions in their schools, communities and homes.
 A community organization can work with a selected school to host a CLeW.
 HOBY alumni can also host CLeWs at their high school.

+Ready to get involved?
 Are you interested in volunteering at a CLeW?
 Interested volunteers can complete the HOBY CLeW application here.